What is a session?

 When you disconnect, choose whether to keep the session alive.Non-recoverable (default)

 The session stays alive on the GPU for 30 seconds.
 Reconnect within that window and the model resumes exactly where it left off.
 Use this to survive brief network interruptions.
 After 30 seconds without a reconnection, the session is automatically terminated.
 Billing continues for the full reconnection window.
-For more information, see Rate Limits.You are billed for the full duration of a session, from connection until termination.
+For more information, see Rate Limits.You are billed for the session’s lifetime, from creation until termination, not for individual

 Session ID